Jagannath Sarkar (BJP politician)

-Jagannath Sarkar (born 2 January 1963) is an Indian politician who has been a Member of Lok Sabha for Ranaghat since 2019.
+Jagannath Sarkar (born 2 January 1963) is an Indian politician from West Bengal.
+He is a two time Member of Lok Sabha for Ranaghat Lok Sabha constituency.
+He won in the 2019 Indian general election in West Bengal and retained the seat in 2024 representing the Bharatiya Janata Party.
+In between, he won the Santipur Assembly seat in 2021 election but resigned his assembly seat and retained the MP seat.

-Personal life
+Early life and education

 Sarkar was born on 2 January 1963 to Bhim Chandra Sarkar and Nani Bala Sarkar in Tashuli village of Bankura district, West Bengal.
-He graduated with Bachelor of Arts from Santipur College in 1984 and Bachelor of Education degree from Kalyani University in 1986-1987.
-He married Arpita Sarkar (Baidya) on 2 November 1999, with whom he has a son and a daughter.
-Sarkar is a teacher and farmer by profession.
+He graduated with Bachelor of Arts from Santipur College in 1984 and Bachelor of Physical Education degree from Kalyani University in 1986-1987.
+He married Arpita Sarkar (Baidya) on 2 November 1999, and together they have a son and a daughter.
+He was a teacher in Vidyamandir School in Fulia and others.
+He was also a farmer by profession.

-Political career
+Career

 Sarkar is the general secretary of the Nadia district unit of the Bharatiya Janata Party.
-On 10 April 2019, the party nominated him for the 2019 Indian general election from the Ranaghat constituency, after the nomination of Mukatmoni Adhikari was rejected.
+On 10 April 2019, the party nominated him for the 2019 Indian general election from the Ranaghat constituency, after the nomination of Mukut Mani Adhikari was rejected.
 On 23 May, he was elected to the Lok Sabha after defeating his nearest rival, Rupali Biswas of the Trinamool Congress.

-On 26 June 2021, he filed F.I.R/Complaint against social media user for "defaming his name and false news about him".
+He contested and won the 2021 West Bengal Legislative Assembly election from Santipur Assembly constituency but later resigned the MLA seat and retained the MP seat from Ranaghat.
+He defeated Ajoy Dey of the Trinamool Congress by a margin of 15,878 votes.
+In the 2024 Indian general election in West Bengal, he retained the Ranaghat Lok Sabha constituency defeating Mukut Mani Adhikari of the Trinamool Congress by a margin of 186,899 votes.